 Question: What is a command interpreter?

-Question: What is the daemon
+Question: What is a daemon?

 Answer: The term daemon originated with UNIX.
-In UNIX the daemon conventionally ends with ‘d’ for example ‘inetd’, ‘nfsd’, httpd’, and ‘lpd’.
+In UNIX, the daemon conventionally ends with ‘d’, for example ‘inetd’, ‘nfsd’, httpd’, and ‘lpd’.

-Question: What is race condition?
+Question: What is the race condition?

 Question: What is process synchronization?